emmawalshdev/kaytea_art/README.md

 * A link directing users back to the shop is provided underneath.

 #### Additional Pages
 * The django-allauth library is used to manage user registrtion and authentication on the site.
-The allauth templates; inluding login, register, forgotten password etc hae been customised to suit the brand styling.
+The allauth templates; inluding login, register, forgotten password etc have been customised to suit the brand styling.

 ### Future Features
-The following are Features that were not included in this release.
+The following features are not included in this release.
 These points will be revisited in future rollouts.

-* Sort by - average rating functionality
+* Improve 'Sort by' functionality on Prodcuts page - add sort by 'average rating'.
-* Structure change to allow multiple picture uploads for products
+* Build structure on product details page to allow for multiple picture uploads.
-* Development of the pet commissions app, to generate an automatic quote based on form field selection
+* Further develop the Commissions app - build automatic quote feature.
-* Pagination for blog and product reviews
+* Add pagination to reviews/comments section on blog detail and product detail pages.
-* Allow multiple image uploads for products and blogs
-* Add a boolean 'published' value to control whether a product is public or not.
+* Add a boolean 'published' value to product and blog detail records - This should control whether a product/blog is public or not.
-* Add Privacy Policy and T&C pages.
+* Add Privacy Policy and Terms & condition pages.
-* Social media sign up and login with allauth
+* Add social media sign up and login functionality using allauth.
-* Paypal integration for checkout
+* Integrate Paypal on the checkout page.
-* Allow users to set seperate billing and delivery addresses
+* Build functionality to allow users to set up seperate billing and delivery addresses.
-* Replace the cart total with an item counter, on the navigation link
+* Replace the bag total value with an item counter, on the navigation bar.
-* Add user's name and email address to profile page
+* Add functionality to allow users to update their username and email address.

 ## Information Architecture

-* SQLite was used in the development of this project as it is the default database used with Django.
+* SQLite was used during development of this project.
+This is the default database used with Django.
 On deployment with Heroku, a Postgres database is used.

 ### Data Models